 - 1. Place the bike on the kickstand. - 2.
 While standing on the right side of the bike, lean the bike towards the kickstand to lift the rear wheel off the ground slightly.
-Grab the pedal and rotate it forward while shifting into he highest gear (the smallest cog on the cassette). - 3.
-For MSUB models only, release the clutch on the rear derailleur by moving it forward. - 4.
+Grab the pedal and rotate it forward while shifting into 8th gear (the smallest cog on the cassette). - 3.
+Open the rear brake quick release.
+See the Brakes section above for detailed instructions on how to open your brake quick release system. - 4.
 Open the quick release lever on the rear wheel axle.
-Loosen the tension nut by turning it counter-clockwise while holding the quick release lever still.
-Continue loosening the tension nut until there is enough space for the wheel to detach from the bike. - 5.
+Loosen the tension nut by turning it counterclockwise while holding the quick release lever still.
+Continuing loosening the tension nut until there is enough space for the wheel to detach from the bike. - 5.
 Lean the bike gently on the kickstand to provide enough space between the wheel and the ground for the wheel to drop out of the frame.
 Push the rear wheel down and away from the frame.
 Lifting the bike higher off the ground may facilitate this process. - 6.
 Remove the chain from the cassette so the wheel is completely free from the bike.